Borja Valero: Later career

 On 16 September 2020, aged 35, Valero returned to Fiorentina.
 On 30 June 2021, he announced his retirement from professional football, but on 19 August confirmed to have agreed to join Florence-based fan-owned Promozione amateur club Lebowski.

 International career

 Valero represented the Spain under-19 team at the 2004 UEFA European Championship.
 In the final against Turkey he entered the match as an 85th-minute substitute and, two minutes into stoppage time, scored the only goal of the game.

 On 4 June 2011, Valero made his debut for the full side, against the United States in Foxborough, Massachusetts.
 He replaced David Silva in the second half, and assisted Fernando Torres in the last goal.

 Style of play

-Primarily a central midfielder, Valero is a talented and creative playmaker, who is best known for his positional sense, vision, technique and passing ability, as well as his leadership, despite his lack of pace.
-A versatile player, he is also capable of playing as a deep-lying playmaker in front of the defence, as an attacking midfielder or even as an offensive-minded central midfielder, known as the "mezzala" role in Italian football jargon.
+Primarily a central midfielder, Valero is best known for his positional sense, vision, technique and passing ability, as well as his leadership, despite his lack of pace.
+He is also capable of playing as a deep-lying playmaker in front of the defence, as an attacking midfielder or even as an offensive-minded central midfielder, known as the "mezzala" role in Italian football jargon.